acidbytes-h/Ore/README.md

 So, it would really help for you to... make an issue again and paste the feature you want in the project, like a lexer.
 Or even better, a fully developed interpreter that isn't part of rustc or any pre-built programming language such as Rust!
 Or anything you feel should be added!

-*Ore is a programming language with zero community.*
+*Ore is a programming language with virtually zero community.*

 So, if you somehow stumbled upon this README.md, share it with your friends and tell them to share it to their friends!
 Or you can make a post on Ore so other people can see it!
 # Upcoming features